Augmenting MRI scan data with real-time predictions of glioblastoma brain tumor evolution using faster exponential time

 \subsection{MRI scan of the human brain}

-Our simulations are based on digital data, the MRI scan with 29 two-dimensional slices, each one with 532 times 565 pixels.
-Each pixel’s intensity is a value from the range of [0, 255], and it’s proportional to the material’s (skull, skin, white matter or gray matter, and air) normalized density.
+Our simulations are based on digital data, and the MRI scan has a sequence of 29 two-dimensional slices, each one with 532 times 565 pixels.
+Each pixel’s intensity is a value in [0, 255], and it’s proportional to the material’s (skull, skin, white matter or gray matter, and air) normalized density.
 Exemplary slices of the human head from the MRI scan of the head of one of the authors (Maciej Paszy\'nski) are presented in Figure \ref{fig:head}.
-Next, according to the MRI scan data, we employ material data changing on the skull, skin, white matter, gray matter, and air.
-We assume air (MRI scan data $\leq$ 1), white matter (1 $\leq$ approximation $\leq$ 230), grey matter (230 $<$ approximation $\leq$ 240) and skull (approximation $>$ 240).
+Next, according to the MRI scan data, we employ material data changing on the skull, skin, white matter, gray matter, and air. {We assume air (MRI scan data $\leq$ 1), white matter (1 $\leq$ approximation $\leq$ 115), gray matter (115 $<$ approximation $\leq$ 240) and skull (approximation $>$ 240). }